LithiumSR/media_information_service/README.md

 # Media Information Service (AKA MIS)

-This is a university project that is intended to provide a RESTful service to obtain info about all type of media (Book,Film,Music and VideoGames).
+This is a university project that is intended to provide a RESTful service and a web interface to obtain info about all type of media (Book,Film,Music and VideoGames).

 ## Getting Started